Family accuses local coroner of allowing organ donation at the expense of finding out why a teenager died

 Sokol Law Firm settles case of cremated remains left in garbage dumpster

 The Sokol Law Firm was hired to represent the family in their claim against the funeral director.
-Today, a year and one-half later, we obtained a settlement for our clients.
+Today, a year and a half later, we obtained a settlement for our clients.
 In addition, their beloved husband and father is now buried in his proper final resting place.
 It was a long road, and we are thrilled to be able to offer our clients closure in this matter.

 Sokol Law Firm settles unusual "slip and fall" case